rendivs925/java-cafe/README.md

 # Cafe Management System

 The **Cafe Management System** is a powerful solution built with **Next.js, TypeScript, Tailwind CSS, and MongoDB** to help café owners optimize their operations.
-This system enhances efficiency, improves customer experiences, and drives business growth through seamless order handling, inventory tracking, and marketing automation—all from a single platform.
+This system enhances efficiency, improves customer experiences, and drives business growth through seamless order handling, inventory tracking, and **inbound marketing**—all from a single platform.

 ## Key Features